phani125/project-13/readme.md

 ## Time taken:

-- This project took me 3hrs to build from scratch
+- I took 3hrs to build from scratch